JMountan-PS/CRT-HandsOnExercises/03__exercise-setup-sf-trail/README.md

 1. Create a new empty suite.

-2. Copy the following sample test file. [create-sf-trail](create-sf-trail.robot)
+2. Copy the following sample test file. [create-sf-trial](create-sf-trial.robot)

 3. At line 13, enter your email address.